ibm-cloud-docs/ContinuousDelivery/private_workers.md

 Configure your Kubernetes cluster with a private worker:

 1. On the DevOps dashboard, on the **Toolchains** page, click a toolchain to open its Overview page.
-Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain**, and then click **Overview**.
+Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain**.
 1. Click the card for the {{site.data.keyword.deliverypipeline}} Private Worker tool integration that you want to configure.
 1. Click  **Getting Started** and then follow the steps to install and register a private worker on your Kubernetes cluster.